u-Sir/peek-pop/README.md

   - Supports background pop-up.
 (Chromium only)
   - Supports selecting popup window type.
 - Blacklist function: Supports blacklist settings in regular expressions, wildcard, and plain text forms.
+- Supports preview in container(Firefox only) or incognito mode
 - Supports export and import of configurations.